In full: Ong Ye Kung addresses 'false' statements on FTAs, Singapore-India CECA in Parliament

 Second point, the obligations relating to Movement of Natural Persons in CECA, as in all FTAs, are not broad principles with wide applications, but actually highly specific.

-What are these broad principles that you can find in FTAs?
-One broad principle is National Treatment.
-It is found in some chapters of FTAs, like Trade in Services or Investments.
-This means you cannot discriminate against foreign service providers and investors.
-So, regulations and benefits that apply to local firms must apply evenly to foreign-owned ones.
+What are these broad principles that you can find in FTA?
+One broad principle is that of National Treatment.
+It is found in some chapters of FTA, such as Trade in Services and Investments.
+This means - I mentioned this just now - you cannot discriminate against foreign service providers and investors.
+Whether they are local investors or foreign investors, you treat them the same.
+Regulations and benefits that apply to local firms must apply evenly to foreign-owned ones.

-If immigration had not been carved out, and if the National Treatment principle had been incorporated into the Chapter 9 of CECA, then indeed, Indian workers would have been treated like Singaporeans and would have had free rein to come to live and work in Singapore.
+So if immigration had not been carved out, and National Treatment principle had been incorporated into Chapter 9 of CECA, then indeed, Indian workers would have to be treated like Singaporeans and would have had free rein to come to live and work in Singapore.

 This is what the PSP claims.
-Except that there is a strong immigration carve-out, and National Treatment is not found in this Chapter of CECA, nor any other corresponding Chapter in the FTAs that Singapore has entered into.
+Except that there is a strong immigration carve-out and National Treatment is not found in Chapter 9 of CECA, nor any other corresponding chapter in the FTAs that Singapore has entered into.

-Mr Speaker Sir, I emphasise and underline and highlight and bold, bigger fonts, colour-red that nothing in the agreement implies Singapore must unconditionally let in PMEs from India.
-Contrary to PSP’s claim, our ability to impose requirements for immigration and work pass, has never been in question in CECA or any other FTA that we have signed.
+Mr Speaker Sir, I emphasise and underline and highlight and bold, bigger fonts, colour-red that nothing in this agreement implies Singapore must unconditionally let in PMEs from India.
+Contrary to PSP’s claim, our ability to impose requirements for immigration and work pass has never been in question in CECA or any other FTAs that we have signed.

-Instead, the obligation that Chapter 9 imposes on the Parties is to process applications for temporary entry with some expedition and with certain transparency, such as informing applicants of the outcomes and not leaving them in suspense.
+Instead, then what are the obligations of Chapter 9 of CECA?
+They are highly specific, such as require the parties to process applications for temporary entry with some expedition and with certain transparency, such as informing the applicants of the outcome of their applications and not leaving them in suspense - a very reasonable thing to do and to agree to adhere to.

 We also have to accord a certain duration for the validity of the permits.
-Should we approve, an approval must meet our prevailing work pass conditions.
-Also very reasonable.
+Should we approve, an approval must be based on them meeting our prevailing work pass conditions - also very reasonable.

-Such a commitment on duration is not something unique to CECA, because similar commitments exist in other FTAs and are found in the WTO Agreement, signed by 164 Parties, including Singapore.
+Such a commitment on duration is not something unique to CECA because similar commitments exist in other FTAs and are also found in the WTO Agreement signed by 164 members including Singapore.

 Many parties to FTAs also commit not to impose labour market tests.
 This is a common clause in our FTAs, including with India, Australia, China and the US.

 It means we do not insist that companies go through onerous processes and documentation to prove that no suitable locals will take a job, before they can hire a foreigner.
-Companies in Singapore do not hire this way.
-What they do - the common and best practice is to interview the suitable candidates, consider them fairly and make a judgement on the best person.
+Companies in Singapore or any other places do not hire this way.
+What they do - the common and best practice - is to interview the suitable candidates, consider them all fairly and then make a judgement on the best person.

 These are all market-friendly, widely adopted, reasonable obligations.

+What does the listing then show?
 The listing shows the types of Indian professionals who may apply to work in Singapore.
 It does not mean that we must approve their application.
+It's just that you can apply.
 India for its own reasons requested for such a list, similar to what they have in their FTAs with Korea and Japan.
 In fact, even if they had not listed the professions, their PMEs could still submit work pass applications to work here.
+The list probably meant something to India because there may be countries that would not even let you apply.
+That's how protectionist some countries may become and India is trying to secure their interest there.

-This is in fact how other FTAs work: With or without listing of professions, nationals from our FTA partners are not precluded from submitting work pass applications, which will be evaluated based on our prevailing criteria.
+This is in fact how other FTAs work: With or without listing of professions, nationals from our FTA partners are not precluded from submitting work pass applications, which will be evaluated based on our prevailing criteria and work pass conditions.

-Thus the point being made by PSP on the list of 127 professions is a red herring – the list does not confer any free pass to any Indian nationals.
+Thus, the point being made by PSP on the list of the 127 professions is a red herring – the list does not confer any free pass to any Indian nationals.

 The second common criticism is that intra-corporate transferees from India can also freely enter Singapore to work.